 - 37. Unless a recorded ballot is requested by at least 50% of the voting Registrants in attendance, balloting at a meeting of the BCIA must be by a show of hands at an in person meeting or by a comparable electronic method at a virtual meeting. - 38.
-The sitting Chair must not vote on any matter at a BCIA meeting or a recorded ballet except in the instance of a tied vote.
+Council must hold a recorded ballot of the Registrants for: - (a) a referendum required under Section 34 of the PGA if any; - (b) such other matters as Council must decide. - 39.
+The sitting President must not vote on any matter at a BCIA meeting or a recorded ballet except in the instance of a tied vote.